programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 Bokeh provides [built-in tile providers](https://bokeh.pydata.org/en/latest/docs/reference/tile_providers.html) that render base maps of the world.
 These are contained in the `bokeh.tile_providers` module.
 For this example, we'll use the CartoDB Tile Service (CARTODBPOSITRON).

 We'll also be using functions imported from the `pyproj` library.
-Bokeh tile providers use the Web Mercator projection for mapping and since our coordinates are stored as latitude/longitude, we'll define a custom function to convert them before mapping.
+While Bokeh itself is coordinate-system neutral, Bokeh's tile providers use the Web Mercator projection for mapping, a standard originally spearheaded by Google Maps and now typically found across web tile providers. and since our coordinates are stored as latitude/longitude, we'll define a custom function to convert them before mapping.
 Although the subject coordinate systems and projections is outside the scope of this tutorial, there are many useful web resources for the interested reader.

 <div class="alert alert-warning">